Lucie-Claire/michelin_restaurants_app/README.md

 ## Data Source

-The restaurant data used in this app is sourced from [Michelin Guide](https://guide.michelin.com/).
+The restaurant data used in this app is sourced from [Michelin Guide](https://guide.michelin.com/) and saved as the CSV file named `michelin_my_maps.csv`.
 All rights and credits belong to Michelin Guide and their respective contributors.

+## Future work

+- Search & Discover: Easily search restaurants by name, city, or cuisine type.
+- Ratings & Reviews: Read reviews from fellow food enthusiasts and see restaurant ratings.

 ## Contributing